 HOW TO GET TO TIKAL FROM FLOWERS AND FROM THE REMATE?

-From the island of Flores and El Remate there are two basic ways to get to Tikal, one is by public transport and the other by tourist transport, more comfortable and practical.
-Tikal that is located at 60 km of Flores and 30 of El Remate.
+From the island of Flores and El Remate there are two basic ways to get to Tikal, one is by public transport and the other by tourist transport, which is more comfortable and practical.
+Tikal which is located 60 km from Flores and 30 from El Remate.

-FROM THE REMATE IN PUBLIC TRANSPORTATION: From the main road / junction, there is a micro bus (collective bus) to Tikal, it costs 30 quetzales, round trip.
-It's about 45 minutes of travel.
-The last micro leaves Tikal at 17 hours.
+FROM THE REMATE IN PUBLIC TRANSPORTATION: From the main road / junction there is a micro (collective van) to Tikal, it costs 30 quetzals, round trip.
+It is about 45 minutes away.
+The last bus leaves Tikal at 17:XNUMX p.m.

 FROM THE REMATE IN TOURIST TRANSPORTATION: the lodges and agencies sell tourist transport to Tikal from 50 quetzales round trip, up to 90 quetzales (for a very similar service all).
 They will pick you up at the hotel, there are different times, it is best to go early to the 4: 30.

-FROM FLOWERS IN PUBLIC TRANSPORT: you must go to Santa Elena in tuk tuk by 5 quetzales, from here the buses go to Tikal.
+FROM FLORES BY PUBLIC TRANSPORTATION: you must go to Santa Elena in tuk tuk by 5 quetzales, from here the buses go to Tikal.
 You pay 25 quetzales, but I tell you that they tend to inflate the prices, they like to raise minimum 5 quetzales to the tourist.
 The last micro leaves Tikal at 17 hours.

 HOW TO GET TO TIKAL FROM BELIZE OR MEXICO